Which character animation course is best for you? Here's an in-depth guide to character courses at School of Motion.

 Honestly, Studios aren't Calling you just yet

 Even though you've figured out how to get characters to move, there is still a bit more you'll need to learn.
-Try to create and rig characters, build out explainer videos or personal projects using characters.
-Before animation studios start calling you up you'll need to get a few cycles under your belt.
+Try to create and rig characters, build out explainer videos, or just tackle personal projects using characters.
+Before animation studios start calling you up, you'll need to get a few cycles under your belt.

 You can Animate a Walk Cycle